meason02/OS_Technical_Journal/week3.md

 ## Application Selection for Performance Evaluation
 For performance evaluation, applications were selected to generate CPU-intensive, memory-intensive, and I/O-intensive workloads, as these represent core system resource demands.
 CPU-intensive applications are used to assess processor utilisation and system responsiveness under heavy computational load.
 Memory-intensive applications evaluate how efficiently the system manages RAM usage and handles memory allocation under stress.
 I/O-intensive applications are used to measure disk read and write performance, which is critical for understanding storage behaviour and identifying potential bottlenecks.
 Testing these workload types provides a clear insight into overall system performance and stability.

+## Workload Types and Selected Applications

+The selected workload types focus on CPU, memory, and disk I/O stress, as these directly reflect how system resources behave under load.
+Each workload type was mapped to an appropriate application capable of generating controlled and measurable stress on the target resource.
+This approach ensures that performance testing is structured and that each application serves a specific evaluation purpose, allowing clear observation of system behaviour without overlap between workload categories.

+## Application Selection Matrix and Justification

 ## Images and refrences are in week 2.